tunroam/paper/intersection_proposal_report/140related.md

 ### Related wireless solutions

+We present various
+Wi-Fi solutions
-To get an impression of the desire for WiFi solutions, we look at some existing solutions.
+to get an impression of existing approaches.

 ##### Open to selective users